DrJonYearsley/Corona/README.md

 COVID analysis
 ================
 Jon Yearsley
-30 April, 2020
+03 July, 2020

 A quick look at the European data on Covid-19.

 Data downloaded from two sources

-  - European Centre for Diesease Prevention and Control (ECDPC).
+  - European Centre for Disease Prevention and Control (ECDPC).
     <https://www.ecdc.europa.eu/en>

   - Johns Hopkins University Center for Systems Science and Engineering